Mourning Becomes Electra (film): Plot

 The Civil War is ending.
 Seth, an old family servant, awaits the return of various members of the wealthy New England Mannon family—especially the patriarch, Ezra, a general in the Union army.
 Seth shows neighbors around the house, and the women recall a 20-year-old scandal: Ezra's brother, David Mannon, had to marry the French nurse girl who worked for their father, Abe.
 Abe banished the couple, destroyed the family home and built a new one “out of pure hate.”

 In New York City, Ezra's daughter Lavinia follows her mother, Christine, to the residence of sea captain Adam Brant and is shocked to see them kiss.
 She remembers sharing a passionate kiss with Brant.

 Christine returns home.
 Lavinia, preoccupied with the memory, refuses to see her.
 The next day, Peter Niles proposes to Lavinia.
 She refuses, saying that her father needs her.
 Niles' sister, Hazel, seeks news of Lavinia's brother Orin.

-Seth tell Lavinia that Adam is actually David's son, encouraging her to challenge the man.
+Seth tells Lavinia that Adam is actually David's son, encouraging her to challenge the man.
 When she does, Adam pours out the true story of how their grandfather coveted the girl and revenged himself on David.
 But Adam's greatest hate is for Ezra, who did not reply to his mother’s plea for a loan when she was starving to death.
 Adam swore revenge.

 Lavinia confronts her mother, who declares that she has hated Ezra since their wedding night.
 The “disgust” she felt poisoned her relationship with Lavinia from the day she was born.
 Lavinia, who worships her father, blames Christine.
 Christine knows who Adam is and loves him.
 She knows Lavinia loves Adam.
 But Lavinia forces her to give him up by threatening to tell Ezra the truth.
 She paints an ugly picture of the future if they run away—and the difference in their ages grows more plain.

 Ezra has a weak heart, and Christine tells Adam what poison to purchase in Boston.
 As he walks away, she whispers to herself that he will never be able to leave her now.